lirishatayal/lirishatayal/README.md

 - ⚙️ I daily work on:html5,css3,Media Queries
 - 🖊️I am looking to collaborate on projects related to webdevelopmet.
 - 📫 You Can reach me at tayallirisha@gmail.com
-- 💫 Fun Fact:I am also work as a freelancer Graphic Designer.
+- 💫 Fun Fact:I also work as a freelancer Graphic Designer.

 <!---
 lirishatayal/lirishatayal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.